Pasta with Olives {VIDEO}

 Close-up of a white plate full of pasta with olives and chopped parsley.

-All you have to do is cook your spaghetti, and gently fry olives, garlic, chilli flakes in some olive oil (yes, all pantry staples!).
-Then drain the pasta and add it to the olives along with lemon zest, some parmesan cheese, and chopped fresh parsley.
-Give them a good toss together to coat the pasta nicely.
-Serve straight away!
+All you have to do is cook your pasta and gently fry juicy olives with garlic, chili flakes in olive oil until everything smells nice and fragrant.
+Then drain and add the pasta to the skillet along with fresh lemon zest, Parmesan cheese, and chopped fresh parsley.

 Watch how to make it